klovric/scdrm/README.md

 for convenience and fast usage, like:

-	scdrm-config-update-dryrun-off
-	scdrm-config-update-paranoid
+	scdrm-config-update-dryrun-off - exit dryrun mode for active protection

+	scdrm-config-update-paranoid-on - enter paranoid mode to presume every change is to be reverted

+	scdrm-paranoid-acknowledge-change - stop change from being reverted / acknowlede as valid

 MODULES
 ----------------------------------------

 Following options are made modular for ease of use.
-They are usually set in playbooks/scdrm.yml.
+They are usually set in playbooks/vars/main.yml and playbooks/scdrm.yml.

   - AIDE: configure and use on demand; more frequent checks as secondary option
   - Route-guard: in case you are not using default gateways (or have multiple), this should be turned off
-  - Active configuration protection by Git: this is called 'DRYRUN' mode and can be turned off and on
+  - Active configuration protection by Git: when turned off is called 'DRYRUN' mode
   - Change management exclusion: exclude files containing specific header (like 'Managed by Ansible')
   - Upstream Git: sync host_vars to upstream Git instance
-  - Panic mode: revert last change if not acknowledged by human
+  - Paranoid mode: revert change if not acknowledged by human, presume the change is bad - good for testing SSH/PAM changes

 SESSION LOGGING
 ----------------------------------------